 Suzette’s Maligcong Homestay

 As we entered the place, we were greeted by the majestic view of the Maligcong Rice Terraces and Suzette’s warm presence.
 We were then lead into our room with three beds and with its own bathroom which we can’t believe that we are paying for only Php 400 each!
-Spic and span was the phrase the came to my mind when we entered the room.
-After we unloaded our bags, we were served our breakfast which, in my opinion, is too much even for my empty stomach.
+Spic and span was the phrase that came to my mind when we entered the room.
+After we unloaded our bags, we were served our breakfasts which, in my opinion, are too much even for our empty growling stomachs.
 The feeling was truly heavenly as we eat our breakfast, sip Arabica coffee (which is unlimited!) and feast our eyes on the splendidness of the Maligcong Rice Terraces.

 Our hike to Mt.
 Fato began at half past 10 in the morning with one of the resident dogs, Maku, excitedly leading the way.
 We had one local friendly kiddo sent us off and then proceeded to our hike with Noel, our tour guide.
 We reached the summit before noon and spent almost an hour taking pictures and admiring the view.
 The trek back lasted for less than an hour giving us a lot of time to chill and prepare for our hike the next day.